kwaapp/Professional-Portfolio/README.md

 ## 3. Usage Tips

 ### Use the top right navigation panel to visit the different sections of the web page.
+Responsive for both web and mobile.

 Desktop screen:

 ![nav-menu](./assets/images/nav-menu.JPG?raw=true "Navigational Menu")

 ### Have fun exploring my portfolio and come back for updated layouts and projects.